- Dandelion Meaning

 History of Dandelion in America

-The Dandelion plant were in the United States Pharmacopeia from 1831 until 1926 and it was also listed in the U.S. National Formulary from 1881 until 1965.
+The Dandelion plant was in the United States Pharmacopeia from 1831 until 1926 and it was also listed in the U.S. National Formulary from 1881 until 1965.

 Some of the dandelion seeds were part of the Puritan women’s medicine chest.
 As all the part of the dandelion from its flower to its roots was well known and recorded as a remedy for various ailments.